Brigg Heritage Centre

 You are able to see what personal information we hold on you.
 The accuracy of the information you hold is important to us.
 If you discover that this information is inaccurate, or if it has recently changed, please contact us via the methods outlined at the beginning of the policy.
 You also have the right to request that the information we hold be withdrawn.

 It is important for us to protect the privacy of children aged 16 or under.
-If you are aged 16 or under, please get your parent/guardian’s permission before providing us with personal information.
+If you are aged 16 or under, please obtain your parent/guardian’s permission before providing us with any personal information.